21AryanK/mutationTesting/README.md

 Equivalent Mutations
 --------------------
 To see an example of an equivalent mutation, run `testMathMutations.sh`.
-This script will run the mutation tests and automatically opens the Cosmis Ray report (located at `.cosmic-ray/index.html`)
+This script will run the mutation tests and automatically opens the MutPy report (located at `.mutpy/index.html`)

 See that there is a mutation that lived (i.e. no test failed after the code was mutated).
 The mutation that lived is that the `SimpleNumber.multiply_if_ones()` method was changed to do division instead of multiplication.
 That is
 ```python